The 6 Best Sushi Restaurants in Charleston, Ranked (2026)

 Best for…

-Wide menus, walk-in friendly, kid-friendly.
+Wide menus, walk-in friendly, group-ready.

 How this ranking is built